umairkhalidx/i210455_A2/README.md

 ### Installation
 Download the Mentor Me APK from the release section of this repository.

-Install the app in you Android Device
+Install the app in you Android Device.

-Create an Account using Sign Up
+Create an Account using Sign Up.

 And Enjoy :)